-This means a trip that is undertaken on the business of Rotary and/or authorised by Rotary, provided such travel involves destination 50 kilometres or more from the Insured Person's normal place of business or residence and does not include normal daily travel between residence and place of business.
-Cover shall commence from the time an Insured Person leaves their normal place of residence or place of business, whichever is left last and continues on a full time 24 hour basis until they return to their normal place of residence or place of business, whichever occurs first.
+This means a trip that is undertaken on the business of Rotary and/or authorised by Rotary, provided such travel involves a destination of 50 kilometres or more from the Covered Person's normal place of business or residence and does not include normal daily travel between residence and place of business.
+Cover shall commence from the time an Covered Person leaves their normal place of residence or place of business, whichever is left last and continues on a full time 24 hour basis until they return to their normal place of residence or place of business, whichever of business, whichever occurs first.
+The maximum duration of any one trip is 90 days.